ligerbots/DriveRobot/README.md

 libCTRLibDriver.so.debug) should be copied to your wpilib/user/java/lib directory.
 On Windows your wpilib directory is installed in your user profile (%userprofile% -- usually c:\\Users\\*yourusername*)
 2. The NavX libraries from kauailabs labs.
-We've elected to include this from source, so you should clone https://github.com/kauailabs/navxmxp.git to a peer directory of this projects.
+We've elected to include this from source, so you should clone https://github.com/kauailabs/navxmxp.git to a peer directory of this project.

 As checked-in, the project assumes these libraries willb be in the locations referenced above.